 How are we elected?

 There are 12-13 Councillors in total.
-Every school year votes for two representatives twice a year.
+Every school year votes for two representatives once a year.
 If any group is not represented, then the teachers will appoint no more than 2 co-opted members to give everyone a voice.
 This gives us children our first taste of democracy.

 What do we do?

 We attend Council meetings where we discuss issues, events or any other matters that the children, The Councillors and the teachers think are appropriate.
 We then go back to our classrooms and discuss these with our classmates and if there are more issues that need to get agreement on, we will take them back to the Council meetings.
 Our meetings are moderated by Mrs Collins and Mrs Salazar-Lewis and take place on Wednesdays at least once a month.

 This year we are Aimee-Lyn, Noah R, Freya, Ethan, Henry , Megan, Isabella, Rowan, Isla and Orla.
 Year R, will be given one term to get to know each other before they choose their candidates.